zed-alpha/shadow-gadgets/README.md

     <img src="images/overlapping_fallback.png" width="65%" />

-    Possibly the simplest remedy for this would be to wrap one or more of the siblings in another `ViewGroup` – e.g., in a `<FrameLayout>` – which would would isolate the shadow draws.
+    Possibly the simplest remedy for this would be to wrap one or more of the siblings in another `ViewGroup` – e.g., in a `<FrameLayout>` – which would isolate the shadow draws.
 The custom containers are in the process of being modified to handle overlapping children, but that feature is not quite ready yet.

 + Certain animations can sometimes cause the overlay shadow to fall out of alignment with the target a bit during the motion.
 The demo app has a `CoordinatorLayout` setup on the second Overlay page that has the potential to show this defect.
 The custom containers described in the next section are optimized to avoid this, and should help to alleviate it, if you find that your setup is affected.